5 lead qualification frameworks

 • How closely the lead matches your past, successfully converted leads

-Another tool to use for pipeline generation is UserGems.
+Another tool to use for sales pipeline generation is UserGems.
 The tool tracks customer job changes, immediately notifying you when an ex-customer switches jobs.
 You can use this info to reach out to your past (and hopefully happy) customers (read: warm leads instead of cold ones) to consider using your tool at their new company.

 The team at Mixpanel took this approach to source 30+ opportunities via UserGems within 13 months — getting 14x ROI from them.